-State Committees Original Secretary of State Political Reform Division P.O.
-Box 1467 1500 11th Street, Room 495 Sacramento, CA 95814 Fax (916) 653-5045 www.sos.ca.gov Filers required to file a report or statement by paper with the Secretary of State may instead file the paper report or statement by email.
-All statements must be signed using a verified digital signature.
-Please access the Secretary of State's website for more information on how to file with a digital signature.
-Note: A copy is required, when applicable, with CalPERS or CalSTRS offices.
+State Committees Original & 1 Copy Secretary of State Political Reform Division P.O.
+Box 1467 1500 11th Street, Room 495 Sacramento, CA 95814 Fax (916) 653-5045 Note: A copy is required, when applicable, with CalPERS or CalSTRS offices.
 County Committees Original & 1 Copy County Election Office Note: Includes most LAFCO proposals and LAFCO may require a copy.
-City Committees Original & 1 Copy City Clerk ndependent Expenditure Co ampaign Statement mmittee Date Stamp ORNI 461 Statement covers period Date of election if applicable: (Month, Day, Year) 1 Page 1 of 2 from 1/X/XX (Month, Day, Year) F or Official Use Only E INSTRUCTIONS ON REVERSE through 12/X/XX Name and Address of Filer • 3.
-Summary NAME OF FILER (Amounts may be rounded to wh nole dollars.)
-New Ventures, Inc. Expenditures and conf (including loans) of \$1 00 or more 30.00 RESIDENTIAL OR MAILING ADDRESS (NO. AND STREET) made this period.
-(Par t 5.) \$ 30,00 345 Stone Way Unitemized expenditure CITY STATE ZIP CODE contributions (including æ Sacramento CA 95826 \$100 made this period \$ RESPONSIBLE OFFICER (If filer is other than an individual) AREA CODE/DAYTIME PHONE 3.
-Total expenditures and made this period.
-(Add d contributions d Lines 1 + 2.)
-SUBTOTA L \$ 30,00 Jeffrey Stone 916-333-3333 4.
-Total expenditures and contributions Nature and Interests of Filer A FILER WHO IS AN INDIVIDUAL MUST LIST TO OF EMPLOYER OR, IF SELF-EMPLOYED, THE NAME OF EMPLOYER/BUSINESS ADDRESS OF EMPLOYER/BUSINESS HE NAME, ADDRESS, AND BUSINESS INTERESTS NAME, ADDRESS, AND NATURE OF THE BUSINESS BUSINESS INTERESTS amount from Line 5 of filed.
-If this is the first the calendar year, ento 5.
-Total expenditures and (including loans) made January 1 of the curre statement for er zero.)
-I contributions e since \$ (Add Lines 3 + 4.)
-TOTA L \$ 30,00 A FILER THAT IS A BUSINESS ENTITY MUST DE ENGAGED ESCRIBE THE BUSINESS ACTIVITY IN WHICH IT IS 4.
-Verification Developer I have used all reasonable reviewed the statement at nd to the best of my kr nowledge tl ne info rmation A FILER THAT IS AN ASSOCIATION MUST PRO VIDE A SPECIFIC DESCRIPTION OF ITS INTERESTS contained herein is true a the laws of the State of Ca A FILER THAT IS NOT AN INDIVIDUAL, BUSINE SS ENTITY, OR ASSOCIATION MUST DESCRIBE THE Executed on12/15/XX BV ignature Re COMMON ECONOMIC INTEREST OF THE GRO JUP OR ENTITY DATE RESPONSIBLE C Amendment (Explain):
+City Committees Original & 1 Copy City Clerk

+Major Donor and Independent Expenditure Committee CALIFORNIA FORM Date Stamp 46 Campaign Statement tatement covers period Date of election if applicable: 1 2 Page of (Month, Day, Year) 1/X/XX For Official Use Only from 12/X/XX E INSTRUCTIONS ON REVERSE through Name and Address of Filer 3.
+Summary IE OF FILEF (Amounts may be rounded to whole dollars.)
+New Ventures, Inc. 1.
+Expenditures and contributions (including loans) of \$100 or more 30,000 made this period.
+(Part 5.)....
+RESIDENTIAL OR MAILING ADDRESS (NO. AND STREET) 345 Stone Way Unitemized expenditures and 2. contributions (including loans) under CITY ZIP CODE 0 \$100 made this period.....
+Sacramento CA 95826 RESPONSIBLE OFFICER 3.
+Total expenditures and contributions AREA CODE/DAYTIME PHONE 30,000 (If filer is other than an individual) made this period.
+(Add Lines 1 + 2.).....SUBTOTAL \$.
+Jeffrey Stone 916-333-3333 Total expenditures and contributions 4. made from prior statement.
+(Enter Nature and Interests of Filer (Complete each applicable section.) amount from Line 5 of last statement A FILER WHO IS AN INDIVIDUAL MUST LIST THE NAME, ADDRESS, AND BUSINESS INTERESTS OF EMPLOYER OR, IF SELF-EMPLOYED, THE NAME, ADDRESS, AND NATURE OF THE BUSINESS filed.
+If this is the first statement for 0 the calendar year, enter zero.)
+NAME OF EMPLOYER/BUSINESS BUSINESS INTEREST 5.
+Total expenditures and contributions (including loans) made since ADDRESS OF EMPLOYER/BUSINESS January 1 of the current calendar year.
+30,000 (Add Lines 3 + 4.).....TOTAL \$ A FILER THAT IS A BUSINESS ENTITY MUST DESCRIBE THE BUSINESS ACTIVITY IN WHICH IT IS ENGAGED Δ 4.
+Verification I have used all reasonable diligence in preparing this statement.
+I have Developer reviewed the statement and to the best of my knowledge the information contained herein is true and complete.
+I certify under penalty of perjury under A FILER THAT IS AN ASSOCIATION MUST PROVIDE A SPECIFIC DESCRIPTION OF ITS INTERESTS the laws of the State of California that the foregoing is true and correct.
+[Signature Required] 12/15/XX A FILER THAT IS NOT AN INDIVIDUAL, BUSINESS ENTITY, OR ASSOCIATION MUST DESCRIBE THE COMMON ECONOMIC INTEREST OF THE GROUP OR ENTITY Executed on Ву.
+SIGNATURE OF INDIVIDUAL DONOR OR RESPONSIBLE OFFICER, IF OTHER THAN AN INDIVIDUAL DATE Amendment (Explain): .